Leonardo DRS (DRS)

 nullAI Analysis | Feedback

-William J. Lynn III, Chairman and Chief Executive Officer
+John Baylouny President and Chief Executive Officer

-Michael Dippold, Executive Vice President, Chief Financial Officer
+Michael Dippold Executive Vice President, Chief Financial Officer

-Mark A. Dorfman, Executive Vice President, General Counsel and Secretary
+Mark A. Dorfman Executive Vice President, General Counsel and Secretary

-Dr. Philip Perconti, Chief Technology Officer
+Dr. Philip Perconti Corporate Chief Technology Officer

 AI Analysis | Feedback